merenlab/merenlab.org/data/anvio-structure/chapter-III.md

 ‣ **Time:** ~25 min
 ‣ **Storage:** 18.7 Gb
 ‣ **Internet:** Yes

+{:.notice}
+If you are using Docker, you can skip this command :)
 </div>

 Now anvi'o has databases that it can search your SAR11 genes against.
 To annotate from these different sources, run these programs: